expo/appjs24-workflows-workshop-lessons/04-intro-config-plugins.md

 ]);
 ```

-**Try it.** Build your app on your preferred platform and run it.
+🏃**Try it.** Build your app on your preferred platform and run it.
 Do you see the new action with the custom icon?

 4. Run `npx @expo/fingerprint@latest fingerprint.json`.
 What changed this time?